 Having a comfortable, warm home is important, especially in the colder months.
 When it comes to heating, the two main types of furnaces are gas and electric.
-It is important to consider the differences between these two types of furnaces to know which is best for your home.
+Prior to comparing gas or electric furnace sizes for your living space, it’s important to consider the differences between these two types of systems.
 The main differences of gas vs. electric furnaces relate to installation requirements, energy efficiency variations, safety and maintenance options, and life cycle.

 Should I Buy a Gas or Electric Furnace?